jbenge1/AssetTracking/README.md

 1.)
 Add default error page

-1.5) add in a home button to every page that takes us back to the index page :)

 2.)
-Implement logic to check that (Employee)(Asset)ID are both existing rows in the respective tables
+Add in logic to check that dates are correct (as in end date is in the future of start date) 3.) ...

-3.) ...